Singapore police say American accused of leaking HIV data 'pathological liar'

 Brochez also said he had only contracted the HIV virus while in a Singapore prison and that he had been refused HIV medication there.

 “Brochez had been tried and found guilty by the Singapore Courts.
 He was accorded due legal process.
-He has now made baseless allegations about the investigations as well as against Police and Prisons,” the Singapore Police Force and Singapore Prisons Service said in a strongly worded joint statement.
+He has now made baseless allegations about the investigations as well as against Police and Prisons,” the Singapore Police Force and Singapore Prisons Service said in a joint statement.

 “His actions have shown him to be a pathological liar.”

-It was unclear why the Facebook post was no longer available.
+A Facebook spokesman said the platform maintained a set of standards that determined whether content stayed or was removed, when asked whether Brochez’s post was removed at the request of Singapore authorities.

+“Under these policies, we remove content or accounts that share medical information on others, and any content that poses a credible threat of harm to others,” the spokesman said.

 Brochez did not respond to Reuters’ request for comment.
-Facebook could not be immediately reached for comment.

-Singapore’s health minister, Gan Kim Yong told parliament on Tuesday that Brochez might still possess “more files”, without elaborating.
+Minister of Health Gan Kim Yong told parliament on Tuesday that Brochez might possess “more files”, without elaborating.

-The HIV data leak, which came after a major cyber attack last year on Singapore’s national health database, risks further denting the highly wired city state’s efforts to promote itself as a data and health care hub.
+The HIV data leak, which came after a major cyberattack last year on Singapore’s national health database, risks further denting the highly wired city state’s efforts to promote itself as a data and health-care hub.

-In response to the AIDS epidemic in the 1980s, many countries introduced restrictions on entry against HIV-infected travelers and foreign workers.
-Singapore remains among a small number of developed countries that maintain some restrictions on long-term visit passes and work visas.
+In response to the spread of AIDS in the 1980s, many countries introduced restrictions on entry against HIV-infected travelers and foreign workers.
+Singapore remains among a small number of developed countries that maintain some restrictions on long-term visit passes and work visas for people infected with HIV.

-Reporting by Fathin Ungku; Editing by Gareth Jones
+Reporting by Fathin Ungku; Editing by Gareth Jones and Jack Kim